plnspineda/pln_public/TulixWagyu_dotplot_vs_ARS-UCD1.3.md

 Aligned using BWA.
 SNP markers mapped with three contigs; haplotype2-0001634 and haplotype2-0001654 coinciding with the presumed contigs while haplotype2-0001650 is chromosome_23 which is the same result as for the Tuli assembly.

-7. All the chromosome equivalent of the T2T_Wagyu contigs:
+7. All the chromosome equivalent with the T2T_Wagyu contigs:

 | NAME               |    LENGTH | CHROMOSOME    | PROP_QUERY | ORIENTATION |
 |--------------------|----------:|---------------|------------|-------------|